 - Communication about what is happening at home and in the program: Provide regular notes home, communication logs, and newsletters.
 Be sure staff members share positive information.
 See the Families course for more ideas.

-- Homework activities.
-Staff members can send “homework” that helps children and families discuss social-emotional development.
-This homework should be optional and presented as a fun thing the family can do together.
-For example, a preschool family’s homework might be to keep track of the number of compliments each family member gives in one evening.
-A school-age family’s “homework” might be to volunteer together at a community event or to have dinner together one evening.
+- At-home ideas.
+Staff members can send ideas home that help children and families discuss social-emotional development.
+These ideas should be optional and presented as a fun thing the family can do together.
+For example, a preschool family might keep track of the number of compliments each family member gives in one evening.
+A school-age family might volunteer together at a community event or have dinner together one evening.

 - Regularly scheduled family conferences.
 Make sure your program has regular times for staff and families to connect formally.
 Teach staff members how to facilitate these meetings.
 See the Families course for more information.